A New Access Control Scheme for Facebook-style Social Networks: Introduction

-Due to their own nature and the development of ICT techniques, OSNs admit quick and dynamic evolutions.
+Due to their own nature and the development of information and communications technology, OSNs admit quick and dynamic evolutions.
 Many new services and methods for user interaction have emerged.
 For instance, users can play online games with friends or find people who share similar interests.
-More recently, with the increased popularity of GPS-enabled mobile devices, OSNs have evolved into geo-social networks, which support location-based services -- users can then tag posts and photos with their geographical locations, find nearby friends and post check-in of some places to share their comments.
-OSNs are also emerging as important social medias -- people use OSNs to publish news, organize events or even seek for emergent help.
-For example, Facebook and Twitter play an extremely important role during the rescue process for the ``April 2011 Fukushima earthquake'', and several social media surgeries have been successfully performed in Australia and Africa.\footnote{\url{http://en.wikipedia.org/wiki/Social_media_surgery}} (In Sect.~\ref{sec:motiv}, we will take Facebook as a~typical example and discuss its developments in the past few years.)
+More recently, with the increased popularity of GPS-enabled mobile devices, OSNs have evolved into geo-social networks -- users can tag posts and photos with their geographical locations, find nearby friends and post check-in of some places to share their comments.
+OSNs are also emerging as important social media -- people use OSNs to publish news, organize events or even seek for emergent help.
+For example, Facebook and Twitter play an extremely important role during the rescue process for the ``April 2011 Fukushima earthquake''; and in summer 2014, the ``Ice Bucket Challenge'' have achieved a huge success through social media.\footnote{\url{http://en.wikipedia.org/wiki/Ice_Bucket_Challenge}} (In Section~\ref{sec:motiv}, we will take Facebook as a~typical example and discuss its developments in the past few years.)

+With these evolutions, more information and activities of users are made available in OSNs.
+As a result, new access control schemes are needed to capture these new developments.
+Let us illustrate this need by a few scenarios in OSNs.